-Rule-based agents use analytic and heuristic models to generate reactive behaviors in response to diverging ego agent plans and surrounding traffic, but they are constrained to following predefined trajectories.
-Examples include the \ac{IDM} \cite{treiber_congested_2000}, generalized \ac{IDM} \cite{kreutz_analysis_2021} and the \ac{OVM} \cite{sugiyama_optimal_1999}, which define rules for updating a vehicle's acceleration to avoid collisions by considering the proximity and relative velocity of the vehicle to the object directly in front of it.
-The \ac{MOBIL} model \cite{kesting_general_2007} is designed to enhance the efficiency of lane-changing maneuvers by minimizing overall deceleration or braking.
-For an overview of additional models, refer to \cite{brockfeld_toward_2003}.
+Dynamic entities with rule-based behavior use analytic and heuristic models to generate reactive behaviors in response to diverging \ac{AV} plans and surrounding traffic.
+However, they are constrained to predefined trajectories and cannot adopt adversarial behavior.
+Examples include the \ac{IDM} \cite{treiber_congested_2000}, generalized \ac{IDM} \cite{kreutz_analysis_2021}, and the \ac{OVM} \cite{sugiyama_optimal_1999}, which update a vehicle’s acceleration to avoid collisions by considering the proximity and relative velocity of preceding vehicles.
+The \ac{MOBIL} model \cite{kesting_general_2007} enhances lane-change efficiency by minimizing overall deceleration or braking.
+For an overview, see \cite{brockfeld_toward_2003}.